Integrated Catchment Management

 Year Title File Size

-2004 Water column stratification and the spatial and temporal distribution of phytoplankton biomass in Tasman Bay, New Zealand: implications for aquaculture.
+2004 River inputs, re-mineralisation and the spatial and temporal distribution of inorganic nutrients in Tasman Bay, New Zealand. pdf 5.48MB

 2007 River outwelling plumes: good or bad places to farm mussels? pdf 156KB